ComposableFi/composable/code/centauri/ibc/modules/README.md

 they can execute callbacks for processed messages.
 The callbacks are the means through which the router is able to deliver packets to the right module.

 **Message Handling**
-The `deliver` acts as the topmost message handler, it accepts an ibc message of type protobuf `Any` alongside a mutable reference to the Context.
+`deliver` acts as the topmost message handler, it accepts an ibc message of type protobuf `Any` alongside a mutable reference to the Context.
 The message is decoded and dispatched to the appropriate message handler using a [`dispatch`](/code/centauri/ibc/modules/src/core/ics26_routing/handler.rs#L70) function.
 Message handlers take a read only context alongside the message as parameters, the message handler is expected to return a result type depending on the message category being handled.
 Client message handlers return a [`ClientResult`](/code/centauri/ibc/modules/src/core/ics02_client/handler.rs#l17).